auth0/Lock.Android/README.md

 ## Usage

-If you haven't done yet, go to [Auth0](https://auth0.com) and create an Account, it's free!
+If you haven't done yet, go to [Auth0](https://auth0.com) and create an Account, it's free and will always be!
 Then create a new [Application](https://manage.auth0.com/#/applications) of type *Native* and add a URL in *Allowed Callback URLs* with the following format:

 ```
 https://{YOUR_AUTH0_DOMAIN}/android/{YOUR_APP_PACKAGE_NAME}/callback